Pommesritter/TownyPlots/README.md

 Note: **The download file is a debugging file**.
 Don't expect it to work.

-Also read [commit messages](https://github.com/Pommesritter/TownyPlots/commits/master) for more information on the project status..

-[The project wiki](https://github.com/Pommesritter/TownyPlots/wiki/) will be maintained most likely.
-You should not find old information there.
+Also read [commit messages](https://github.com/Pommesritter/TownyPlots/commits/master) for more information on the project status.
+[The project wiki](https://github.com/Pommesritter/TownyPlots/wiki/) will be maintained aswell.

 ### **[Download](https://github.com/Pommesritter/TownyPlots/blob/master/TownyPlots.jar)**